-These positions require meeting of documentation standards, and required clinical competencies as identified.
+Position Requirements: The position requires meeting of documentation standards, and required clinical competencies as identified.
 Basic computer/keyboarding skills, including familiarity with word processing programs, (MS Word preferred) for report writing, forms, records, letters, etc., ability to learn and use the electronic client record keeping system, additional requirements may occur as specific job needs evolve.

-Requirements: BA degree from an accredited college or university with a major in a mental health, health, or other appropriate human services related discipline; or a licensed registered nurse; or a combination of one or more years of college plus related work or life experience together equaling four years (The individual is required to have at least one year of related work or life experience, if the four year college education does not meet the requirements above.); or a license as a practical nurse plus two years of related work or life experience; or a high school diploma or the equivalent, plus four years of related work or life experience.
+Minimum Qualifications: BA degree from an accredited college or university with a major in a mental health, health, or other appropriate human services related discipline; or a licensed registered nurse; or a combination of one or more years of college plus related work or life experience together equaling four years (The individual is required to have at least one year of related work or life experience, if the four year college education does not meet the requirements above.); or a license as a practical nurse plus two years of related work or life experience; or a high school diploma or the equivalent, plus four years of related work or life experience.

 Preferred Qualifications: As listed above plus experience in the field of Mental Health Services; Valid driver’s license.
 Good driving record, meets recommendations of Agency Automotive Insurer.

 Relief Administrative Assistants

 Currently looking for relief Administrative Assistants.
 The term relief refers to “filling in” when regularly scheduled staff must be out.
 There are no regularly scheduled hours for this position.
 Qualified applicants must be able to respond to our various site locations, at any given notice during scheduled working hours.